Becoming a commercial pilot can be a long, competitive and expensive journey. But what if you just want to fly for fun?

 Gliding is pretty much the cheapest form of flying with 1 winch launch costing about £10.
 If you play it right and get the best weather you could go soaring that will last the afternoon – best day out by my reckoning!

-Gliding clubs offer a number of courses ranging from a single trial flight, up to a full week’s course where you even have the chance to go solo on the last day!
+Gliding clubs offer a number of courses ranging from a single trial flight, up to a full week’s course where you will learn everything about gliders with having the chance to go solo on the last day!

 Go for a LAPL Licence